phidelity28/Test_Application/git.md

 git pull means you are fetching the last modified repository. git push means you are returning the repository after modifying it. git clone is downloading and git pull is refreshing.

+**Create a Basic Git Syntax Guide**

+### Basic git commands
+1) git init
+2) git add
+3) git commit
+4) git clone  Means you are making a working copy of a repo on your system
+5) git fork Means you are copying a github repo to your github account
+6) git pull  Means your are fetching the last modified repo
+7) git clone Means you are  downloading the full repo  where as git pull is refreshing an existing  repo